 We studied hydrogen bonding in the last two posts.
-In this post, we will study the types of this bonds and their implications .
-The H-bond , as we know, is formed between H -atom and N/O/F atom.
+In this post, we will study the types of these bonds and their implications.
+The H-bond, as we know, is formed between H -atom and the N/O/F atom.
 Thus, there is a strong polarity in the covalent molecules that causes this bonding.

 Hydrogen bonding can be of two types –

 1)Intermolecular H- bonding – Here, the H- bonding happens between two different molecules.
 As seen in the previous posts, two water/ammonia molecules are held together by intermolecular hydrogen bonding.

 2)Intramolecular H-bonding – In some molecules, H- bonds are formed within the molecule itself.
 This type of H- bonding is called intramolecular H- bonding.
 This happens when two functional groups in the same molecule can form H- bonds with each other.

 What are the physical consequences of these H-bonds?